FelixEickeler/cms_pointcloud_optimizer/README.md

 > {input_filename.ply} --- filename including the suffix.
 For now, only ply is supported
 >
 > {output_filename} --- filename including the suffix

+Warning:
+If you execute this tool in a wsl2 context, the io-performance will be very low.
+Reading and writing might take a while > 1000s

 <br/>